datagovuk/dgu-vagrant-puppet/README.md

 (This extra setup will be usefully puppetized in the future)

-Download NLTK Stopwords Corpus
+## Download NLTK Stopwords Corpus

+For the auth-theming used by the harvesters you need to install this corpus:

-   python -m nltk.downloader stopwords
+   /home/co/ckan/bin/python -m nltk.downloader stopwords

 ### Harvesting